dbactual/thomaspaine/content/pages/resources/thomas-paine-s-legacy-of-equality-by-ray-polin.md

 ---
-Title: Thomas Paine's Legacy of Equality by Ray Polin
+title: Thomas Paine's Legacy of Equality by Ray Polin
 ---

    by Raymond Polin and Constance Polin